An Optimal Transport Formulation of Bayes' Law for Nonlinear Filtering Algorithms: Connection to FPF

 \begin{proposition} In the asymptotic limit as $\Delta t \to 0$, the value of the objective function~\eqref{eq:OT-f}, with observation model~\eqref{eq:obs-FPF} and $f$ specified as~\eqref{eq:f-FPF}, is

 where $\sigma_x^2 = \Expect [\|X\|^2], \hat{h}=\Expect[h(X)]$, and

 and $\tilde{J}_2$ is only a function of $\phi$ that does not depend on $\psi$. \end{proposition}

 The form of the objective function in~\eqref{eq:J-FPF} suggests that, in the limit as $\Delta t \to 0$, the minimizer $\phi$ converges to the minimum of the first-order term $J_1$, and the minimizer $\psi$ converges to the minimum of the second-order term $J_2$ while $\phi$ is fixed.
+Minimizing $J_1$ over $\phi$ yields the first-order optimality condition